Publish 18 January 2022

 Interference With Effect of Medicines – Giving anesthesia and sleeping pills to OSA patients is tough because the drugs seem to worsen the condition.
 Narcotics and sedatives increase the obstruction by relaxing the muscles of the upper airway.

 Your nocturnal roars do more than irritate cohabitants.
 They risk your health.
 Don’t subject others to thunderous jungle conditions.
-Get a sleep evaluation from an otolaryngologist or try some of the practical suggestions in the following article.
+Get a sleep evaluation from an otolaryngologist or try some of the practical suggestions listed.